silnrsi/fontdocs/README.md

 This is a system for generating simple multi-platform documentation for font projects.
 It was specifically developed for SIL font projects that use the workflow documented at [SIL Font Development Notes (silfontdev)](https://silnrsi.github.io/silfontdev/en-US/index.html) but could provide ideas for other projects and workflows.

-From Markdown source the system generates:
+From markdown source the system generates:

 - HTML docs that use a simple template and webfonts
 - PDF versions of the HTML docs
-- Alternate Markdown used for SIL product web sites
+- Alternate markdown used for SIL product web sites

-It supports:

-- OpenType font features using CSS webfonts
+It supports OpenType font features using CSS webfonts.
-- Links to other documents and external sites, both in HTML and PDF versions

 The design and functionality of the docs is intentionally basic.
 The visual appearance can be adjusted by modifying the HTML templates and CSS.